 In many ways, the best stress relief is simply being present and living in the moment.
 Lisa recommends leaving your phone and other devices behind and getting unplugged.
 Take advantage of times when you don’t have to be responsive, Lisa says.
 “You don’t have to reply to messages immediately,” she says.
 “Someone else’s craziness isn’t mine.
 Just because they wanted to get it off their plate, doesn’t mean you have to jump to respond.”

 There’s really no better way to relieve stress than to calm your mind, but finding mindfulness or learning the art of meditation can take time and practice.
 Luckily there’s the Minnesota Zen Meditation Center, a vibrant community committed to Zen practice and teachings, that offers daily sitting meditation, weekly classes and lectures, and monthly intensive meditation retreats.
 People from all over the region come to the donation-based center to find relaxation and peace of mind.
+Beginners are welcome!

-When you have a stressful day, sometimes nothing feels better than working off (or sweating out!) the negative energy and stress with a great workout!
-Exercise is Lisa’s go-to escape from stressful long days.
+When you have a stressful day, sometimes nothing feels better than working off (or sweating out!) the negative energy and stress with a great workout.
+Exercise is Lisa’s go-to escape from long, stressful days.
 “It doesn’t have to be going to the gym, but any activity that brings you joy.”

 Stepping out of your comfort zone and trying new things can also help you re-focus and release some of the meetings and events-related tension.
 Lisa recommends volunteering, cooking, or trying any activity that you’ve always wanted to try or have a passion for outside of your day-to-day meeting planning.

 “I also have an encore career as a travel writer which helps me look at other aspects of our industry and practice creative storytelling about places I’ve visited, and sometimes I feel like that’s a great stress reliever to have an outlet beyond meeting planning,” Lisa says.